-6.7.1.
-DIRECT AND INDIRECT EMISSIONS
+6.7.1 DIRECT AND INDIRECT EMISSIONS

-There is inherent uncertainty in the calculated Direct and Indirect emissions.
+There is inherent uncertainty in the calculated direct and indirect emissions.
 To reduce inherent uncertainty, the following steps were taken with the data.

-- Use of activity data from financial statements (spending, production) or internal management systems Woodlands forest inventory to determine the tree species distribution. - Use of published government or academic emissions factors - Use of current emissions factors
+- Use of activity data from financial statements (spending, production) or internal management systems - Use of published government or academic emissions factors - Use of current emissions factors

-A summary of the total uncertainty analysis is presented below in Figure 6.
-Error bars represent the 95 per cent confidence interval of the total uncertainty that ranges from 1,833,059 tonnes of emissions to 2,263,521 tonnes of emissions.
+A summary of the total uncertainty analysis is presented below in Figure 5.
+Error bars represent the 95 per cent confidence interval of the total uncertainty that ranges from 1,939,371 tonnes of emissions to 2,327,775 tonnes of emissions.